-- Essex Schools Infolink for the model Child Protection Policy and other resources - Essex Safeguarding Children Board for the SET Procedures and other resources
+• Essex Safeguarding Children Board - for the SET Procedures and other resources

 A child going missing could be a 'one-off' incident that, following investigation, does not need further work.
 However, a child going missing frequently could be an indicator of underlying exploitation or other forms of child abuse.